A Survey on Deep Learning Approaches for Tabular Data Generation: Utility, Alignment, Fidelity, Privacy, Diversity, and Beyond: Requirements and Evaluation Metrics

-\section{Utility}
+To systematically evaluate the quality of synthetic tabular data and guide the selection of appropriate synthesisers, in this section, we detail each of the five requirements, along with the specific evaluation protocols and metrics used to quantify them, and discuss their significance in real-world applications.

+\miha{For each of the five requirements above, Table~\ref{tab:evaluation_metrics} lists the metrics that are commonly used to evaluate the generated data.} \revisionfinal{Further, in Appendix~\ref{appdx}, we provide the formula for each of these metrics, along with the terminology definitions.}

+\subsection{Utility}

-Determining whether synthetic data can replace real training data in downstream tasks has been the most common evaluation approach (e.g., \cite{choi2017medgan,park2018_tableGAN,kotelnikov2023tabddpm,borisov2023great}).
-The main reason for this is that synthetic data are often generated to augment or create datasets for real-world applications, where good predictive performance is crucial, e.g., predicting diabetes diagnoses from ICU data~\cite{widsdatathon2021}.
-Therefore, utility still remains a key requirement for synthetic data and benchmark for comparing synthesisers.
+Determining whether synthetic data can replace real training data in downstream tasks has been the most common evaluation approach (e.g., \citep{choi2017medgan,park2018_tableGAN,kotelnikov2023tabddpm,borisov2023great}).
+The main reason for this is that synthetic data are often generated to augment or create datasets for real-world applications, \miha{including high-stakes fields like finance and healthcare.
+In these scenarios, generating synthetic samples for rare events, e.g., fraudulent transactions and specific medical diagnoses~\citep{widsdatathon2021}, can help with class balancing and ultimately improve the quality of the predictions in downstream tasks.} Therefore, utility still remains a key requirement for synthetic data and benchmark for comparing synthesisers.